-Administrative review of all submissions for completeness and accuracy of study documentation

-Discussions/meetings with PIs and research teams

-Consultation with Quality Assurance, Privacy, other REBs, research ethics colleagues

-Risk management and mitigation to preserve the scientific and ethical integrity of studies and the research enterprise at CHEO
+of all submissions for completeness and accuracy of study documentation with PIs and research teams Quality Assurance, Privacy, other REBs, research ethics colleagues Risk management and mitigation to preserve the scientific and ethical integrity of studies and the research enterprise at CHEO

-WHAT WE'VE DONE 2021 HIGHLIGHTS

-OVERSIGHT AND COMPLIANCE

-GOVERNANCE

-- Created and recruited two new positions (Vice-Chair and REB Administrator) and recruited 2 new REB members - Established new standards for research ethics review as it relates to Equity, Diversity, Inclusion and Indigeneity - Continued to streamline and enhance review and approval processes through existing and new harmonization agreements (e.g., Ottawa Health Sciences Network, Royal Ottawa Hospital) - Participating in the development of oversight mechanisms for all quality improvement (QI) activities - Participating in the national pilot pediatric ethics review program (CHEER); nominated to be the REB of Record to review the first CHEER study
+WHAT WE'VE DONE 2022 HIGHLIGHTS OVERSIGHT AND COMPLIANCE 1041 207 1497 693 100+ Oversight of 1041 active studies New studies Post approval activities Annual renewals Over 100+ meetings with PIs and research teams 105 10 9/7 00 0500 195 12 367 33 3500+ GOVERNANCE - Created new position (Research Ethics Officer), and recruited a new Manager, and 3 new REB members - Supported upscaling of REB membership proficiency in key topics in research ethics by providing multiple education and training opportunities - Continued to streamline and enhance review and approval processes through existing and new harmonization agreements (e.g., Ottawa Health Sciences Network, Royal Ottawa Hospital) - Participating in the development of oversight mechanisms for all quality improvement (QI) activities - Participating in the national pilot pediatric ethics review program (CHEER); Board of Record for multiple CHEER studies involving sites across Canada OPERATIONS - Continued to streamline and optimize operations of the Research Ethics Office to ensure the successful and efficient administration of the human research protections program at CHEO - Established new and updated existing standardized templates and guidance to support high quality research development - Restructured the initial submission process to reduce administrative burden through streamlining application forms and reducing mandatory documentation relating to validated tools - Supported the ongoing enhancement of the CHEO RI institutional approval process (START SMART) 1 Clinical Trials Ontario's (CTO) streamlined system enables a single CTO-qualified REB to provide ethics review and ongoing oversight for multiple research sites participating in the same study.

-OPERATIONS

-- Continued to streamline and optimize operations of the REB Office to ensure the successful and efficient administration of the human research protections program at CHEO - Updated guidance and processes to facilitate the virtual conduct of research - Updated requirements regarding data management and security - Participated in the development and implementation of the CHEO RI institutional approval process (START SMART)

-1 Clinical Trials Ontario's (CTO) streamlined system enables a single CTO-qualified REB to provide ethics review and ongoing oversight for multiple research sites participating in the same study.
 The CHEO REB became a qualified Board of Record in 2017.

-FIGURE 1: Review and Approval Timeline Greater than Minimal Risk 2021
+FIGURE 1: Review and Approval Timeline Greater than Minimal Risk 2022

-FIGURE 2: Review and Approval Timeline Prospective Minimal Risk 2021
+FIGURE 2: Review and Approval Timeline Prospective Minimal Risk 2022

-FIGURE 3: Review and Approval Timeline Retrospective Minimal Risk 2021
+FIGURE 3: Review and Approval Timeline Retrospective Minimal Risk 2022